dejiezhen/Power-Up/README.md

 ## How to Run
-> Please create a .env file and paste in the key I sent to you in the comments ` python3 manage.py runserver `
+> Please create a .env file and paste in the key I sent to you in the comments
+> Please check my requirements.txt for package versions that I used.
+I am
+> currently operating this program on Python 3.10 rather than 3.11 for Tensorflow

+` python3 manage.py runserver `

 **Packages to Download**